 Collaboration is becoming more and more of a buzz word.
 Marketers of the cloud and cloud technologies are describing collaboration as a major feature for moving into the cloud.
 Yet from a technical standpoint what is collaboration?
+What is the benefit of technical collaboration?
+What are the tools that will need to be integrated into a virtual architecture that will benefit collaboration in business organizations?
+As a technical architect I discuss these topics with businesses, management teams and owners.
+Understanding my IT consulting client’s collaboration needs means I, as an IT consultant, need to understand what collaboration is.

 Collaboration or Cooperation we often use these words interchangeably.
 In his book, CREATING A COLLABORATIVE ENTERPRISE, Robert Nitschke breaks down the collaboration with three quantifiable terms.
 There is no collaboration without